1nm/schoology-albums-downloader/README.md

 ## Disclaimer

-This Chrome extension is not endorsed by, affiliated with Schoology Inc. Schoology, the SCHOOLOGY® wordmark, and the S logo are registered and unregistered trademarks of Schoology, Inc. in the United States.
+This Chrome extension is not endorsed by or affiliated with Schoology, Inc. Schoology, the SCHOOLOGY® wordmark, and the S logo are registered and unregistered trademarks of Schoology, Inc. in the United States.